annabatki/android-tutorial-bitrise/index.md

 git push -u origin master
 ```

-... you should have something like this in your remote:
+3. Check if you have something like this in your remote:

 ![repo](images/repo_test-android-bitrise.png)